EvanTL/cektokov1-react/README.md

+----INFO----
+The store frontend is currently being migrated and the current codebase is no longer maintained

 Hello 👋🏻

 The following is an e-commerce website made when enrolled in a coding bootcamp course, on FullStack web developer.
 Powered by React.js development library with notable additional packages: